The Ten-cent Prexie

 Other possible solo international uses include supplementary mail to a UPU country, a surface letter to Australia with air service within Australia, the commercial papers minimum charge, and the small packet minimum charge.

 Domestic postal use of the ten-cent Prexie can be found on second class, transient and fourth class mail.
 Other uses were to pay special delivery charges on otherwise free mail.
 Another use is to pay the fourth class book rate or the fourth class book rate with third class enclosures.
 Late in the period it covers the return receipt fee on official registered mail from Washington, DC, and quite late, third class postage.

 Several other fees were sometimes paid by a solo ten-cent Prexie.
 The most common use is the Customs clearance fee.
-Other possibilities are the penalty for early redemption of a postal savings certificate, the fee for cancellation or alteration of C.O.D. charges or the minimum fee for a Senders Statement and Certificate of Bulk Mailing.
-One needing more research is a fee for processing a lost registered letter claim.
+Other possibilities are the penalty for early redemption of a postal savings certificate, the fee for cancellation or alteration of C.O.D. charges, the minimum fee for a Senders Statement and Certificate of Bulk Mailing or the fee for adding return receipt service after mailing.

 Finally, the stamp is known used illegally as a revenue.